cs50/cs50.readthedocs.io/lab.md

 Also available as values for `windows` are

 * `browser`, which signifies that the lab should have an embedded browser, and
-* `x11`, which signifies that the lab should have an embedded X window,
+* `x`, which signifies that the lab should have an embedded X window,

 but those two values are mutually exclusive.